aphex-/Opus-Prototype/README.md

 Opus prototype offers you a way to easily describe landscapes (like seen in Minecraft) with values that are based on pseudo random noise algorithms.

-A build mac and windows build of the editor can be loaded here: http://nuke-the-moon.itch.io/opus
+A mac and windows build of the editor can be loaded here: http://nuke-the-moon.itch.io/opus

 A short preview / tutorial of the functionality: https://youtu.be/3owuS5VRnAM